Geology of solar terrestrial planets: Mars

 The surface of Mars is thought to be primarily composed of basalt, based upon the observed lava flows from volcanos, the Martian meteorite collection, and data from landers and orbital observations.
-The lava flows from Martian volcanos show that that lava has a very low viscosity, typical of basalt.
+The lava flows from Martian volcanos show that lava has a very low viscosity, typical of basalt.

 Analysis of the soil samples collected by the Viking landers in 1976 indicate iron-rich clays consistent with weathering of basaltic rocks.
 There is some evidence that some portion of the Martian surface might be more silica-rich than typical basalt, perhaps similar to andesitic rocks on Earth, though these observations may also be explained by silica glass, phyllosilicates, or opal.
 Much of the surface is deeply covered by dust as fine as talcum powder.
 The red/orange appearance of Mars' surface is caused by iron(III) oxide (rust).
 Mars has twice as much iron oxide in its outer layer as Earth does, despite their supposed similar origin.
 It is thought that Earth, being hotter, transported much of the iron downwards in the 1800 km deep, 3200 °C, lava seas of the early planet, while Mars, with a lower lava temperature of 2200 °C was too cool for this to happen.

 The core is surrounded by a silicate mantle that formed many of the tectonic and volcanic features on the planet.
 The average thickness of the planet's crust is about 50 km, and it is no thicker than 125 km, which is much thicker than Earth's crust which varies between 5 km and 70 km.
 As a result, Mars' crust does not easily deform, as was shown by the recent radar map of the south polar ice cap which does not deform the crust despite being about 3 km thick.

 Crater morphology provides information about the physical structure and composition of the surface.
 Impact craters allow us to look deep below the surface and into Mars geological past.
 Lobate ejecta blankets (pictured left) and central pit craters are common on Mars but uncommon on the Moon, which may indicate the presence of near-surface volatiles (ice and water) on Mars.
 Degraded impact structures record variations in volcanic, fluvial, and aeolian activity.

 The Yuty crater is an example of a Rampart crater so called because of the rampart like edge of the ejecta.
 In the Yuty crater the ejecta completely covers an older crater at its side, showing that the ejected material is just a thin layer.

 The geological history of Mars can be broadly classified into many epochs, but the following are the three major ones: